zdata-inc/cookiecutter-data-science/README.md

 in a data science workflow:
 - Data versioning (DVC)
 - Experiment management (DVC)
-- Dependency and virtual environment management (Poetry)
+- Dependency and virtual environment management

 Subordinate to the above main focuses is to have the template encourage testing and simple but effective continuous integration practices.
 Here we use pytest, some